Utapoi/Utapoi.API/README.md

 <div align=center>
-<h1>Utapoi - Karaoke API</h1>
+<h1>Utapoi - API</h1>
-Karaoke.API is developed using .NET 7 and ASP.NET Core.
-This repository contains the backend code for Karaoke.Web project.
+Utapoi.API is developed using .NET 7 and ASP.NET Core.
+This repository contains the backend code for the API used by our projects.
 </div>
 <br>